cspotcode/BRCYamlDotNet/README.md

 # BRCYamlDotNet

-FOR PLUGIN MAKERS - YamlDotNet library, published to Thunderstore for other mods to use.
+FOR PLUGIN MAKERS - YamlDotNet library, published to Thunderstore for other plugins to use.

-Avoids mods publishing duplicate, potentially conflicting copies of YamlDotNet.
+Avoids plugins publishing duplicate, potentially conflicting copies of YamlDotNet.

 See also: https://valheim.thunderstore.io/package/Tekla/YamlDotNet/